 Congratulations to your family on your new orders to TF 51/5.
-While the initial shock of receiving orders to the Middle East is still very fresh in your mind, please rest assured that this will be a rewarding tour, both professionally and personally.
-Bahrain offers a diverse culture that is welcoming of Westerners, the U.S. military and their families.
-You will quickly find that although this is a small island, there is much for you and your family to do in the local area and aboard Naval Support Activity Bahrain.
+While the initial shock of receiving orders to the Middle East is still very fresh in your mind, please rest assured that this will be a rewarding tour both professionally and personally.
+Bahrain offers a diverse culture that is welcoming of Westerners, U.S. military and their families.
+You will quickly find that although this is a small island, there is much to do for you and your family in the local area and aboard Naval Support Activity Bahrain.

-As you prepare for your travel to Bahrain, know that a TF 51/5 family will be assigned as your sponsor.
+As you begin to prepare for your travel to Bahrain, know that a TF 51/5 family will be assigned as your sponsor.
 While we do try our best to link you up with families who are similar in size and age as yours, this may not always be the case.
-We have a Uniformed Readiness Coordinator (URC), an active command team, and regular spouse socials to bring everyone together.
-At these events you will be able to get advice and mentorship ranging from the use of Space A travel to evacuation preparedness.
+We do have a Uniformed Readiness Coordinator (URC), an active command team, and our spouses try to hold a monthly social to bring everyone together.
+After you arrive in Bahrain we will hold "get togethers" that will focus on finding houses, school activities, job searches, events in the local area, Space A travel, cultural classes, best places to shop, car buying and much more.
+You will find that you are not the only one who has the same concerns and stresses.
+We are here to help you and your family.